 A. APEC ENERGY DEMAND AND SUPPLY OUTLOOK

 The Outlook 9th edition is scheduled to be published in 2025.
-APERC will formally begin preparation for gathering assumptions, developing scenarios, and starting analysis in early 2023.
+APERC is currently modelling two scenarios, Reference and Target, to share with economies in the first half of 2024.

 B. APEC ENERGY OVERVIEW